winitzki/scall/tutorial/programming_dhall.md

 TODO implement maxF2

-The code of `depth` is then written as shown in section "".
+The code of `depth` is then written as shown in section "Size and depth of generic Church-encoded data".

 TODO implement depth here or there